staretgicclfdark/strategic_rep/README.md

 Installation instructions:

 Create new environment and use the requirements.txt file to install all packages.
-You can use the follows line:
+You can use the following line:

       conda create -n strategic_dark python=3.9